Daniel Pineda (fighter): Return to Legacy FC

 Following his UFC release, Pineda re-signed with Legacy Fighting Championships in July 2014.

 Pineda faced Leonard Garcia at Legacy FC 37 on November 14, 2014.
 He won the fight via submission in the first round.

 Pineda next faced Thomas Webb at Legacy FC 39 on February 28, 2015.
 He won the fight via submission early in the first round.

 Return to Bellator MMA

 After nearly a six-year absence, Pineda returned to the Bellator MMA promotion in 2016.
 He faced Emmanuel Sanchez on the main card at Bellator 149 on February 19, 2016.
 He lost the fight by unanimous decision.

 Pineda faced Mark Dickman at Bellator 161 on September 16, 2016.
 He won the fight via submission in the third round.

 Pineda faced Georgi Karakhanyan at Bellator 182 on August 25, 2017.
-He lost via doctor stoppage in the second round due to a cut.
+He lost the fight via doctor stoppage in the second round due to a cut.